 Indiana University South Bend installed its first hives on campus in the spring of 2017.
-Assisted by beekeeper and adjunct professor in the IU South Bend Judd Leighton School of Business, Roy Sienz, students regularly helped with the installation ad care of the hives.
+Assisted by beekeeper and adjunct professor in the IU South Bend Judd Leighton School of Business, Roy Sienz Saenz, students regularly helped with the installation and care of the hives.

 After Sienz left the university, local beekeepers from As It Should Bee Apiaries took over the beekeeping tasks with the support of students and staff.

 Indiana University Environmental Health and Safety has developed this beekeeping safety program to provide guidance on Indiana University-related beekeeping activities, programs, and research.

 Information can be found at Beekeeping safety at IU.